Drake Equation for Love Calculator

 advanced mode button.
 Doing this displays the following inputs:

-- Population of the UK — This is the base population figure that the calculator uses.
+- Total population — This is the base population figure that the calculator uses.
 You could change this value to reflect the population of a different country or region.

 - Gender — The decimal fraction of the population who is the gender you are looking for.